Elena' s AI Blog

 Jasper AI-generated art, January 2023

+Multiclass classification is a supervised learning task that assigns each input to one of three or more possible classes, in contrast to binary classification, which chooses between only two.
 In Machine Learning, the classification problem is categorising input data into different classes.
 For instance, we can categorise email messages into two groups: spam or not spam.
 In this case, we have two classes, we talk about binary classification.
 When we have more than two classes, we talk about multiclass classification.
-In this post, I am going to address the latest multiclass classification, on the example of categorising clothing items into clothing types based on the Fashion MNIST dataset.
+In this post, I address multiclass classification on the example of categorising clothing items into clothing types based on the Fashion MNIST dataset.
 The code and general concepts are adopted from TensorFlow Developer Certificate in 2022: Zero to Mastery.
-Herein I will give a concise summary of what I have learned, in simple words as usual.
+Below is a concise summary of the key steps: loading the data, preprocessing it, building and tuning a model, and evaluating its predictions.

-The Zalando fashion dataset is available in the keras datasets module.
+The Zalando fashion dataset is available in the tf.keras.datasets module.
 With the following code, we download the dataset into training and testing datasets, and create human-readable labels.

 First of all, we need to import all required libraries.